|Funding Program:||Northern Australia Roads Program

 The Plenty Highway is a regionally significant arterial road, which supports remote communities and agricultural and mining activities.
 The Plenty Highway is part of the Outback Way, which is a national east-west link connecting Laverton in Western Australia to Winton in Queensland.

-The scope of works for this project includes sealing sections of the Plenty Highway to standard two-lane seal.
+The scope of works for this project includes sealing almost 20 kilometres of the Plenty Highway to standard two-lane seal.

 This project is one of two packages of works on the Outback Way in the Northern Territory being funded under the Northern Australia Roads Program.